Frequently Asked Questions

 - Teach you all aspects of general horsemanship and associated skills.

-- Give you the opportunity to meet like minded people from your area and across NSW and develop lifetime friendships through learning to help and consider others.
+- Give you the opportunity to meet like minded people from your area and across NSW and develop lifelong friendships.

 - Give you the opportunity to take part in camps and competitions and represent your Club, Zone, State and even Australia.